 The moment a tooth is lost, several changes begin to occur inside your mouth.
 While you may find it more difficult to smile if there’s a gap in your mouth, you’ll also find it more difficult to chew and process the foods you eat on a daily basis.
 Furthermore, the longer you go with missing teeth, the more likely you are to lose additional teeth.
-Dr. Her has the materials and expertise necessary to replace teeth in a multitude of ways.
-To learn more about his natural-looking and long-lasting solutions, feel free to give our office a call today!
+Dr. Her has the materials and expertise necessary to replace missing teeth in Gainesville, GA.
+To learn more about his natural-looking and long-lasting solutions, feel free to give our dental office a call today!

 One of the most common solutions for replacing teeth is through a custom-made dental bridge, which is essentially a series of dental crowns fused together to create one larger restoration.
 Bridges are fixed, which means they are not meant to be removed for regular cleaning.
 To place a bridge, we hollow out the crowns on either end of the bridge and place them on top of teeth adjacent to the gap in your smile, much like a traditional dental crown.
 The remaining crowns, or pontics, bridge the gap and prevent neighboring teeth from shifting out of place.